 The dedicated assembly line worked tirelessly on reviving the kittens and were able to breathe life into 8 of them!

-Now Dot, and her very large family, returned to Sandra’s home.
+Now senior cat Dot, and her very large young family, returned to Sandra’s home.

 There were 5 boys; Argyle, Fleece, Corduroy, Paisley and Plaid.

-The other 3 girls were named Denim, Chevron and the adorable runt, Ikat.
+The 3 little girls were named Denim, Chevron, and the adorable runt was dubbed Ikat.

 Dot was sure to be close by and monitor protectively.